 So why did the Pirates only win that one Series?
 Indeed, that one Pennant?
 By the time they reached the postseason again, in 1970, they had just moved out of Forbes Field, into Three Rivers Stadium, and the only 2 players left from their 1960 win were the 2 future Hall-of-Famers, Clemente and Mazeroski.

-Top 5 Reasons You Can't Blame the Pittsburgh Pirates For Not Building a Dynasty with the 1960 World Series
+Top 5 Reasons You Can't Blame the Pittsburgh Pirates For Not Building a Dynasty Starting With the 1960 World Series

-Before '60, the Pirates' last Pennant was in '27 and their last close call in '38; after '60, they didn't come close again until winning the NL East in '70.
-It's hard, and in those days, no Divisional play or Wild Card.
+Before '60, the Pirates' last Pennant was in '27, and their last close call in '38; after '60, they didn't come close again until winning the NL East in '70.
+It's hard, and in those days, there was no Divisional play or Wild Card.
 If you won 95 or even 100 games, but another team won more, you were on the outside looking in.